Know your Legislators

 Writing to Legislators

-Use the following guidelines when sending sending letters or emails to your legislators.
+Use the following guidelines when sending letters or emails to your legislators.

 - Do not use your school or college email account or letterhead to contact legislators.